 Who Pays for the Property Damage To My Vehicle?

 Although it does not matter who caused the accident to get the insurance to pay medical bills, property damage costs are different.
 It is often the responsibility of the person that caused the accident to pay the costs of property damage to your vehicle.
 Therefore, it is required in the state of New Jersey to carry liability insurance.

-If you are determined at-fault in a car accident, you are responsible for paying the costs of the other vehicle, as well as the damages to your vehicle.
+If you are determined at fault in a car accident, you are responsible for paying the costs of the other vehicle, as well as the damages to your vehicle.
 Liability insurance provides coverage for the other vehicle in this type of accident.
 However, liability insurance does not cover your vehicle.
 You would need to pay these damages out of pocket, unless you had further coverage, such as collision insurance, to cover these costs.

 If you are determined not at fault for the car accident, the other driver will be responsible for any damage to your vehicle.
 Their liability insurance will provide compensation to cover the costs of damage to the vehicle caused by the car accident.
 If the person who was at fault is in dispute, it could be complicated getting the compensation needed to cover these damages.
-Fortunately, a car accident lawyer can offer advice and guidance in this situation.
+Fortunately, an accident lawyer can offer advice and guidance in this situation.

 Once it is determined whose insurance will cover the damages, an insurance adjuster will be sent to inspect the vehicle.
 This inspection will detail all damages and determine an estimated cost of repairs for the vehicle.
 If the repair cost is higher than the value of the car, the insurance company may provide the fair market value and take possession of the vehicle.